51ngul4r1ty/atoll-mono/docs/dataModel/DATA_CATALOG.md

 * `acceptanceCriteria` - Markdown data that contains the acceptance criteria for a story or the repo steps of an issue.
 This is an optional field that will be populated with `null` if not provided.
+* `notes` - Markdown data that contains the notes for a story or the repo steps of an issue.
+This is an optional field that will be populated with `null` if not provided.
 * `rolePhrase` - For example, `As a devops engineer` or `As a developer using VS Code`.
 * `storyPhrase` - For example, `I can deploy to Heroku` or `I can login`.